BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/block.md

 ## Coinbase Transaction

-The coinbase, or generation, transaction provides a mechanism for miners to:
+The coinbase transaction provides a mechanism for miners to:

  - Receive payment for mining
  - Include a message, known as the "coinbase message," or simply "coinbase," within the block

 To accomplish this, the coinbase transaction is required to have a single input.
 However, unlike other transactions, this input is not expected to provide the satoshis that appear in the outputs.
 Instead, the satoshis that appear in the outputs of the coinbase transaction are collected from two places: the block reward and transactions fees.

 The block reward is provided automatically to the block and represents a continually decreasing incentive for miners.
-The block reward started at 5,000,000,000 satoshis (50 BCH) and decreases every 210,000 blocks.
+The block reward started at 5,000,000,000 satoshis (50 BCH) and decreases by half every 210,000 blocks.

-Transaction fees are required by the network for transactions to be relayed across the network.
+Transaction fees are often required by the network for transactions to be relayed across the network.
 Satoshis provided as inputs to a transaction, but not consumed by its outputs, are collected by the coinbase transaction as implicit inputs.